Kasra-fara21/data-analysis-and-visualization/README.md

 # data-analysis-and-visualization

-practicing matplotlib and analysis data in python matplotlib Charts💻🐍
+Practicing data analysis and visualization in Python with Matplotlib. 💻🐍

 ## What is the purpose of this repository?

-The purpose of this repository is to practice and better understand graph concepts and data handling.
+The purpose of this repository is to practice and better understand data visualization concepts and data handling.

-## how to run
+## How to Run

-- make sure python and Required Module are installed
+- Make sure Python and the required modules are installed.
-- install the required files
+- Install the required dependencies.
-- run the program with a code editor
+- Run the program with a code editor.